 Internally, GnuCash uses so called regular expressions to match the import rows to the data fields.
 The import option Custom regular expression offers the option to use your own regular expression for this matching process.
-Obviously, this option regular expression, GnuCash opens a window in which you can edit the GnuCash regular expression, or replace it with your own.
+Obviously, this option requires that you are well versed in regular expressions.
+When you choose the option Custom regular expression, GnuCash opens a window in which you can edit the GnuCash regular expression, or replace it with your own.
 Your regular expression should contain a named subpattern for each of the fields of the csv file (using the technical names).
 A custom regular expression could be useful if the rows of your source data file contain all required fields, but in a different order or format.
-E.g. if the format of your source data file starts with customer number, followed by invoice ID, followed by the due date, and uses | as separator, your regular expression would start with something like this:
+E.g. if the format of your source data file starts with customer number, followed by invoice ID, followed by the due date, and uses a separator, your regular expression would start with something like this: